Robots that learn to evaluate models of collective behavior

-Across most metrics, the \textit{ConvNet} model achieved the smallest sim-to-real gap.
-Its superior performance is notable given the covariate shift between training and deployment.
-The \textit{ConvNet} was trained on homogeneous pairs of female guppies, whereas during testing it interacted with a robot executing policy-driven movements that differ substantially from natural guppy kinematics.
-The \textit{ConvNet} therefore encountered interaction regimes far outside its training distribution.
+Across most metrics, $M_{ConvNet}$ achieved the smallest sim-to-real gap.
+Its superior performance is notable given the covariate shift between training and deployment. $M_{ConvNet}$ was trained on homogeneous pairs of female guppies, whereas during testing it interacted with a robot executing policy-driven movements that differ substantially from natural guppy kinematics. $M_{ConvNet}$ therefore encountered interaction regimes far outside its training distribution.
 Its robust performance suggests that key features of guppy interaction—such as distance-dependent responsiveness and wall-following tendencies—were captured in a transferable manner.
-We stress, however, that this is not primarily a claim that \textit{ConvNet} is the definitive model of guppy behavior.
+We stress, however, that this is not a claim that $M_{ConvNet}$ is the definitive model of guppy behavior.
 Rather, the importance of this result is that the evaluation can identify a comparatively strong candidate and expose where alternative models fail under the same embodied probe.
+At the same time, interpretability remains a distinct scientific criterion.
+A model that matches behavior without revealing which interactions or cues drive that match offers limited mechanistic insight; however, the policies learned against a model provide an additional explanatory layer.
+Their closed-loop strategies expose which parts of the model can be used to elicit behavioral change, turning model assumptions into observable interaction hypotheses that can be inspected experimentally.

 In this sense, the framework operationalizes Popperian falsification for behavioral models.
-Each learned policy encodes a testable prediction—the interaction strategy that should succeed if the underlying model is correct—and the sim-to-real gap delivers the empirical verdict.
+Each learned policy encodes a testable prediction—the interaction strategy implied by the underlying model—and the sim-to-real gap delivers the empirical verdict.
 A model whose policy fails to reproduce real interaction dynamics is falsified under the tested conditions.
-Crucially, even the best-performing data-driven model exhibited a significant residual gap, demonstrating that embodied closed-loop testing exposes limitations that offline trajectory fitting cannot detect.
-This is precisely the kind of empirical accountability that purely data-driven approaches lack when validated only against held-out trajectory data.
+Crucially, even the best-performing data-driven model exhibited a significant residual gap, demonstrating that embodied closed-loop testing can reveal limitations that are difficult to detect from offline trajectory fitting alone.
+This provides an additional form of empirical validation, especially for data-driven approaches that are otherwise assessed mainly against held-out trajectory data.

 A major discrepancy between simulations and real experiments was the variability in fish behavior.
 All models produced narrow distributions of e.g. goals reached across episodes, whereas live guppies exhibited substantially greater variability between individuals.
 Likewise, while simulated trials yielded highly consistent distributions of metrics such as IID, the real experiments showed substantial trial-to-trial variability, with individual outliers present for every tested policy.
 Capturing this variability will require models that represent not just an average fish but a distribution of individuals with different traits or internal states.
 Extending behavioral models to reflect inter-individual variability is therefore a key step toward reducing the sim-to-real gap further and toward developing artificial agents capable of interacting fluently with diverse animals.